Getting Started

 }'

-Using the SSE Reaction
+Installing the SSE Reaction

-Until now, you’ve been observing Continuous Query changes through the Log Reaction in the Drasi Server console.
-For the remaining steps, you’ll use the SSE CLI — a command-line tool included with the Drasi Server repo.
-When you run the SSE CLI, it calls Drasi Server’s REST API and creates an SSE (Server-Sent Events) Reaction that it subscribes to a Continuous Query that you specify.
+To receive notifications from the SSE Reaction you’ll use the SSE CLI — a command-line tool included with the Drasi Server repo.
+When you run the SSE CLI, it calls Drasi Server’s REST API and creates an SSE Reaction that it subscribes to a Continuous Query that you specify.
 While running, the SSE CLI prints all the query result changes it receives to the terminal in real time.
 When you stop the SSE CLI (by pressing Ctrl+C), it automatically deletes the SSE Reaction it created on Drasi Server.

 The SSE CLI will enable you to see query result updates from the message-counts query as you change the underlying data without needing to view the Drasi Server console or call the REST API repeatedly.